-LYNN A. PRINGLE received his undergraduate degree with high honors from the University of Oklahoma, and a Juris Doctorate from the National Law Center at George Washington University.
-Mr. Pringle's practice is concentrated in the areas of Corporate, Banking, Transactions, Bankruptcy and Commercial Law, and Civil Litigation.
-Mr. Pringle's banking and corporate practice includes an emphasis on merger and acquisition transactions.
+LYNN A. PRINGLE received his undergraduate degree from the University of Oklahoma, and a Juris Doctorate from the National Law Center at George Washington University.
+Mr. Pringle's practice is concentrated in the areas of Corporate, Financial Institutions, Transactions, Commercial Law, and Civil Litigation.
+Mr. Pringle's banking and corporate practice includes an emphasis on merger and acquisition transactions as well as strategic and succession planning.
 Mr. Pringle is also a principal of Pringle Publications Corporation, provider of PRINGLE® Products for financial institutions.
 Mr. Pringle has taught as an Adjunct Professor of Bankruptcy Law at the Oklahoma City University School of Law and served for many years as a member of the Panel of Arbitrators of the American Arbitration Association.
-He is a member of the Oklahoma Bar Bankruptcy and Reorganization Section (Director, 1983-95 and Chairman 1989-90), American Bar Association, and Oklahoma County Bar Associations.
-Mr. Pringle has contributed to many legal publications, including the Oklahoma Bar Journal, the Oklahoma City University Law Review, and the Consumer Finance Law Quarterly and is the principle author of PRINGLE® Retail Sales of Nondeposit Investment Products Policy and Audit Procedures and a contributing author to PRINGLE® Safety & Soundness Policies and Audit Procedures and PRINGLE TELLER PROMPT®.
-Mr. Pringle is also a frequent lecturer on corporate, banking, and bankruptcy issues to both industry and legal groups.
+He is a member of the Oklahoma Bar Association (Bankruptcy and Reorganization Section Director, 1983-95 and Chairman 1989-90) (Financial Institutions Section), and Oklahoma County Bar Associations.
+Mr. Pringle has contributed to many legal publications, including the Oklahoma Bar Journal, the Oklahoma City University Law Review, and the Consumer Finance Law Quarterly and was the principle author of PRINGLE® Retail Sales of Nondeposit Investment Products Policy and Audit Procedures and a contributing author to PRINGLE® Safety & Soundness Policies and Audit Procedures and PRINGLE TELLER PROMPT®.
+Mr. Pringle is also a frequent lecturer on corporate, banking, and ethics issues to both industry and legal groups.
 Mr. Pringle is admitted to practice before the State Courts of Oklahoma, the U.S. Supreme Court, the U.S. Courts of Appeals for the Tenth and Fifth Circuits, and the U.S. District Courts for the Western and Northern Districts of Oklahoma and the Northern District of Texas.

-MILES PRINGLE is a native Oklahoman and partner at the law firm Pringle & Pringle, P.C.
-The majority of his clients are financial institutions which he counsels on regulatory compliance issues, mergers and acquisitions, and vendor contracting.
+MILES PRINGLE is a native Oklahoman and 3rd generation attorney.
+He is a Firm partner, and the majority of his clients are financial institutions which he counsels on regulatory compliance issues, mergers and acquisitions, and vendor contracting.
 He also represents clients in litigation matters, strategic business planning, and succession and estate planning.
 He obtained his undergraduate degree from the University of Kansas, and his J.D. from the University of Missouri – Kansas City, where he was a member of the National Moot Court Team and was awarded the Best Brief for the Petitioner at the regional competition.
+He is licensed to practice law in Oklahoma, Missouri and Texas.

-Miles is also an active member of the Oklahoma County Bar Association.
+MILES is also an active member of the Oklahoma County Bar Association.
 He is a member of the Briefcase Committee and responsible for publishing articles, such as changes to the Oklahoma Commercial Code and the impacts of the new medical marijuana laws.
-In June of this year, Miles was awarded the Geary L. Walke Briefcase Award for outstanding contribution to the Briefcase.
+In June of 2018, Miles was awarded the Geary L. Walke Briefcase Award for outstanding contribution to the Briefcase.

-In addition to professional involvement, Miles is also involved in the Oklahoma City community.
+In addition to professional leadership, MILES is also involved in the Oklahoma City community.
 He is a board member for Rainbow Fleet Inc., an Oklahoma based nonprofit that has worked to provide educational child development programs and serves in Oklahoma and Cleveland Counties for more than 45 years, and services as its fundraising chair.
 He is a member of Oklahoma City’s Downtown Rotary Club and serves on its Program Committee.
-Miles has been a barrister member of the Luther Bohanon American Inn of Court XXIII and is a member of the Oklahoma Advisory Committee for the U.S. Global Leadership Coalition.

 Miles and his wife, Andrea, live in Oklahoma City with their two dogs (Haley and Teddy Roosevelt).